J1149/j1149.github.io/developers/p2p/get_block_txn.md

 GetBlockTxn
 ============

-*Added in protocol version 70014 as described by BIP152.*

 The `getblocktxn` message is defined as a message containing a serialized `BlockTransactionsRequest` message.
 Upon receipt of a properly-formatted `getblocktxn` message, nodes which recently provided the sender of such a message a `cmpctblock` message for the